dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 }
 ```

-Set a breakpoint on the first line of the `Run` method and press <kbd>F5</kbd> to start the Functions host.
+Set a breakpoint on the first `logger.LogInformation` line of the `Run` method and press <kbd>F5</kbd> to start the Functions host.
 Once the .NET Aspire dashboard launches, you observe the following:

 :::image type="content" source="media/functions-dashboard-screenshot.png" lightbox="media/functions-dashboard-screenshot.png" alt-text="Screenshot of the .NET Aspire running with an Azure Function app.":::